Leading Consultancy & Accounting Firm ASA joins Baker Tilly International network as their member firm in India | www.lokmattimes.com

 Leading Consultancy & Accounting Firm ASA joins Baker Tilly International network as their member firm in India

+Mr. Ajay Sethi, Managing Partner at ASA & Francesca Lagerberg, CEO, Baker Tilly International New Delhi (India), December 6: ASA ...

+Mr. Ajay Sethi, Managing Partner at ASA & Francesca Lagerberg, CEO, Baker Tilly International

-New Delhi [India], December 5: ASA Corporate Catalyst (India) Pvt Ltd (ASA), one of the leading players in the Indian business advisory and accounting landscape, announces its membership in the prestigious Baker Tilly International network.
-The professional services market in India has been experiencing tremendous growth and evolution over the years and this strategic alliance marks a significant milestone for ASA as it expands its horizons and strengthens its position on the global stage.
+New Delhi (India), December 6: ASA Corporate Catalyst (India) Pvt Ltd (ASA), one of the leading players in the Indian business advisory and accounting landscape, announces its membership in the prestigious Baker Tilly International network.
+Professional services market in India has been experiencing tremendous growth and evolution over the years and this strategic alliance marks a significant milestone for ASA as it expands its horizons and strengthens its position on the global stage.

 Founded in 1991, ASA grew over the last 32 years to become a corporation of over 1,000 professionals spread across 8 offices across India.
 They already have clients with presence in Japan, the United States, United Kingdom, Europe, Australia, and South Korea.